kraftmog1/tree/readme.md

 - social network
 - CRM
 - different assignments of your company
-  We focus on high  professionalism and quality, combined with the latest technologies on the market.
+  <p> We focus on high  professionalism and quality, combined with the latest technologies
+on the market.
 It's extremely important for us to deliver a strong product, that creates value and meaning for our customers.
 Our approach to work is therefore quietly
-simple: our software solutions optimize business processes and minimize costs.
+simple: our software solutions optimize business processes and minimize costs.  </p>